Chlorophonia sclateri

 Range and habitat

-The species occurs in Caribbean islands, off Central America, from Hispaniola and Puerto Rico to most of the Lesser Antilles archipelago.
-Subspecies endemic to Puerto Rico.
+The species occurs in Caribbean islands, off Central America, and is endemic to Puerto Rico.
 Lives in dry to wet forests, always with mistletoes, from lowlands to high mountains.

 Conservation